chrispo-git/ult-s/readme.txt

 Q: "I want to remove X character's changes"/"I want to just have Y character"
-A: Run "Ultimate S Setup Tool.exe", it allows you to pick and choose which ultimate S movesets you have.
+A: Run "Ultimate S Setup.exe", it allows you to pick and choose which Ultimate S movesets you have.